ryanbenac/data332/ladybugs/README.md

 ![genus count by decade](Visualizations/genus_count_decade.jpg)

-Looking at the line chart above, it can be seen that there was a significant increase in the number genuses during 2021 while there were merely a few number of genuses that were found from the '70s till 2018.
-Up until 1964, there were merely about 2 genuses of ladybugs that existed.
-This could have been due to the mass industrialization and on going war that had occurred with the US during and after the mid-19th century.
-Apart from that, it is unfathomable to explain why there were less number of genuses until 2021.
+Looking at the line chart above, it can be seen that there was a significant increase in the number genuses during 2021 while there were merely a few number of genuses that were found from the '50s.
+This could have been due to the environmental aftermath of World War II.
+During the 1960s and 1970s, there were merely about 2 genuses of ladybugs that existed.
+This could have been due to the mass industrialization that had occurred in the US.
+Looking at a slight uprise around the 1980s, it is evident that the rise in environmental awareness in the US could have caused the impact.
+However, with the increasing pollution and environmental degradation that occurred after the 2000s, the number of genuses decreased significantly.
+Apart from that, it is unfathomable to explain the cause of their low count until the 2020s.

 ## T-test